tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

   - Model: multi-variables regression

   - Description: the outcome of the analysis is continuous by each year to figure out the different variables that affect the house price.
 Therefore, we used the unsupervised machine learning method to analyze the future house prices.
-In addition, our team used three provinces to train the model based on the existing data, then used the same model to predict the 2020 house prices based on the 2019 data.
+In addition, our team used three provinces to train the model based on the existing data (BC, Newfoundland, Ontario), then used the same model to predict the 2020 house prices based on the 2019 data.

   -	Limitations:

     -	Only can continuous numerical can be counted in data.
-    -   We can not measure accuracy for 2020 price because we don't have the 2020 actual data to refer.
+    -   We can not measure accuracy for 2020 price because we don't have the 2020 actual data to refer to.
     -   The model can only show the effects of selected features and cannot analyze factors that were not 	  selected.

   -	Benefits: